-- 1. Internally through pastoral support and 'teachable moments' - 2.
-Early Help referral to be completed by DSL to be considered - 3.
-Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Care. - 4.
+- 1. Consider the wishes of the victim and how they wish to proceed - 2.
+Internally through pastoral support and 'teachable moments' all evidence of our response should be recorded on CPOMS. - 3.
+Early Help referral to be considered by DSL - 4.
+Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Care. - 5.
 Where a criminal offence is likely to have occurred a Police report will be needed